Rupert Worker: Early career

 Worker was born at Auckland in 1896 and educated at Auckland Grammar School.
 He made his first-class debut when he played one match for Auckland in the 1914–15 season.
 After graduating from Auckland University College he became a schoolmaster.
 While teaching at Christchurch Boys' High School he appeared for Canterbury, playing his first game as an opening batsman in the 1919–20 season.
 He was the outstanding batsman in Christchurch club cricket in 1919–20, scoring 609 runs at an average of 76.12 for West Christchurch.
 Nobody else scored more than 400 runs.

-He became a regular player in the Canterbury side, but his achievements to the end of the 1922–23 season were modest: in 12 first-class matches he had made 510 runs at 22.17, with a top score of 65 (in an opening partnership of 208 with Roger Blunt) against MCC in 1922–23.
+He became a regular player in the Canterbury team, but his achievements to the end of the 1922–23 season were modest: in 12 first-class matches he had made 510 runs at 22.17, with a top score of 65 (in an opening partnership of 208 with Roger Blunt) against MCC in 1922–23.